 A survey of African American history from the 1860s to the present.
+(Global Learning Opportunity course)

 HIS 2800.
 Writing History (3).F;S.

 This course is required for all History majors.
 The course uses a variety of primary and secondary sources to explore the ways history is researched and written.
 Prerequisite: RC 2001 or its equivalent.